D4isDAVID/loadscreen/README.md

 The loading screen shows up until the character spawns (or until a supported multicharacter script loads).

+### Multiple Styles

+The loading screen comes with 3 styles by default:

+- Classic: the default style since v1.0.0;
+- Modern: a modernized layout;
+- Minimal: everything is centered and the secondary loading bar is removed.

+The config can switch between these 3.
+Alternatively, you may create your own CSS style and use it in the config instead.

 ## Configuration

 See [`html/config.js`](./html/config.js) for configuration.